RobRodden/codeclan_labs/week_02/day_01/joins_mini_lab/README.md

 1.2 Little Mermaid, The<br>
 <br>
 Question 1.<br>
 From the movies table, find the id of the film The Little Mermaid.
-(In the data as “Little Mermaid, The”).
+<blockquote>(In the data as “Little Mermaid, The”).</blockquote>
 <br>
 <br>
 Question 2.<br>